attie/bitwarden-decrypt/README.md

 ## Summary

-I have produced a python library to aid in decrypting Bitwarden secrets.
+I have produced a python library to aid in decrypting Bitwarden secrets, available on [GitHub](https://github.com/attie/bitwarden-decrypt).

 An example utility to decrypt the name of the first entry is given below: